When you apply for admission, you’ll be asked to submit several documents.

 - digitally, by uploading the letter in our contact form

 3. Complete this form and upload it in the online application system (uSis), instead of your letter of recommendation.

 Additional documents for this programme:

-In the placement letter you are asked to explain in writing that you possess the same level of knowledge, understanding and skills as applicants who are holding a Bachelor’s degree in Molecular Science and Technology (MST) or a MST- or Chemistry-related programme from a research university in the Netherlands.
+In the placement letter you are asked to explain in writing that you possess the same level of knowledge, understanding and skills as applicants who are holding a Bachelor’s degree in Molecular Science and Technology (MST) or Chemistry, or a MST- or Chemistry-related programme from a research university in the Netherlands.
 You can find this programme via the following link.